Tungsten (Wolfram)

 Properties

-Because of its conductive properties and relative chemical inertness, tungsten is also used in electrodes, and in the emitter tips in electron-beam instruments that use field emission guns, such as electron microscopes.
-In electronics, tungsten is used as an interconnect material in integrated circuits, between the silicon dioxide dielectric material and the transistors.
-It is used in metallic films, which replace the wiring used in conventional electronics with a coat of tungsten (or molybdenum) on silicon.
+Beyond its mechanical resilience, tungsten’s conductive properties and chemical inertness make it valuable in precision technologies.
+It is used in electrodes and in the emitter tips of electron-beam instruments, such as electron microscopes, where field emission guns demand materials of exceptional stability.
+In electronics, tungsten serves as an interconnect material in integrated circuits, bridging silicon dioxide dielectric layers and transistors.
+It also appears in metallic films, replacing conventional wiring with thin coats of tungsten or molybdenum on silicon substrates.

 Our products

-• Tantalum and Niobium in pure form as well as their alloys
+- Tungsten in pure form as well as alloys

 China is by far the biggest tungsten producer in the world! (>80% of the global concentrate production)